Islamic design

 Fish traps on top of a dhow at sunset Fishing nets drying on the Corniche Fish traps being repaired

 Fishing has been one of the main occupations of Qataris for centuries.
-Children fished with lines from the shore, while their fathers went to sea in boats, using nets and fish traps like these sitting on the stern of a shuw’i at sunset.
+Children fished with lines from the shore, while their fathers went to sea in boats, using nets and gharagheer like these sitting on the stern of a shuw’i at sunset.
 They are a common sight adjacent to the jetties with fishermen mending or making them.
 In the lower photograph a line of coloured nylon nets have been draped over railings on the Corniche to dry before being inspected and holes mended.
 Again it used to be a common sight to see fishermen sitting on the pavement mending their nets or, as is the case with the lowest of these three photos, making and repairing the wire fish traps that are a constant feature on the sterns of shwa’i.
 The making and mending of nets and traps are a constant occupation.

 Fishing is still an important occupation, but is much enjoyed as relaxation by a number of Qataris, mainly by those not of badu origin.
 Generally lines are thrown from the boats when on leisure cruises and, with the large amount of fish in the Gulf, the lines seem to be a successful way of catching fish.
 A small number of Qataris also like spear fishing with snorkel and flippers.